how to deal with angry people

 What Does Not Work

-“Eye for an eye makes the whole world go blind – Gandhi”
+Eye for an eye makes the whole world go blind – Gandhi.

 1. Getting angry in return.
-You may fight it out, maybe even figure something out but more and more you will feed on each other’s negativity and have a shorter fuse till none of you are able to handle it anymore.
+You may fight it out, maybe even figure something out but more and more you will feed off of each other’s negativity and have a shorter fuse till none of you are able to handle it anymore.
 Then you will take those habits to another relationship, infect the other person and continue on the same miserable path.

 3. Blocking their movement in a doorway in order to confront them about their anger.
 In fact, don’t even try to hug them at this stage.
 While the body is in the flight or fight mode they will not be open to your warmth.